nclarius/pyPL/README.md

 ------------
  - global variables are bad
  - search strategy for tableaus is sometimes inefficient
- - tableaus and modal generation non-K frames not working properly
+ - tableaus and modal generation for non-K frames not working properly

 Wish list
 ---------
  - more user-friendly input and output:
    - expression parser instead of the cumbersome prefix notation
-   - interactive mode/API instead of need to edit source code in order to set up input
+   - interactive mode/file input instead of need to edit source code in order to set up input
    - LaTeX output
  - in model checking, print out detailed derivation rather than just final result of evaluation
 - more modal logics